Holly Ramsay arrives to her wedding with famous father by her side

 Peaty reportedly met his fiancee through her sister Tilly while the pair both took part in Strictly Come Dancing in 2021.

-Entrepreneur Davies, 41, a guest at the wedding, was also a contestant on this series of the BBC One dancing competition.
+Entrepreneur Davies, 41, a guest at the wedding, was also a contestant on series 19 of the BBC One dancing competition.

 Holly announced their engagement on September 12, 2024 in an Instagram post that said: “I am marrying my best friend.
 I truly cannot put into words how I am feeling right now.”